center-for-threat-informed-defense/summiting-the-pyramid/docs/precision-recall-robustness.rst

 There is also our third component to a robust detection: resistance to adversary evasion over time.
 This ensures that detections created, regardless of current or future implementations, can remain effective.
 Resistance to adversary evasion over time more closely aligns with the component of accuracy.
 As a defender builds a detection that uses observables associated with techniques (Levels 4 and 5), it covers multiple or all implementations and is more difficult for the adversary to evade.
 Once a defender’s detection is at the top of the pyramid, the most likely way an adversary will evade detection is through changing their technique entirely.
 Because of this, accuracy and resistance to adversary evasion over time are closely aligned.
 However, precision can also be resistant to adversary evasion.
 The observables chosen to filter out benign activity can be built in a way that is difficult for adversaries to manipulate, making it more difficult for adversaries to hide in exclusions.

 The Summiting the Pyramid robustness matrix can help a defender map an analytic to their resistance to adversary evasion over time, translating to accuracy and impacting precision.
-Want to know how to score your detection analytics for accuracy and resistance to adversary evasion?
-Read our guidance  on scoring detection analytics.
+Want to know how to score your detection analytics for accuracy and resistance to adversary evasion? :ref:`Read our guidance  on scoring detection analytics<scoring analytic>`.

 Bringing It All Together Through Robust Detection
 -------------------------------------------------

 A robust detection is what we look to achieve in our detection environment.
 While this might not be possible for all detections, it is important to know how to measure the accuracy, precision, and resistance to adversary evasion over time for the detection, find balance between them, and fill the gaps within your detection environment with additional logging or detections.

-Want to know how to bring this all together?
-Read our guidance  that outlines the steps needed to create a robust detection.
+Want to know how to bring this all together? :ref:`Read our guidance  that outlines the steps needed to create a robust detection<Build Robust Detection>`.

 .. rubric:: References

 .. [#f1] https://attack.mitre.org/techniques/T1053/005/
+.. [#f2] :ref:`Scheduled Tasks`